ibm-cloud-docs/openshift/openshift_ts.md

         ibmcloud oc worker reload -c <cluster_name_or_ID> -w <worker_node_ID>
         ```
         {: pre}
-7. Refresh the cluster master to set up the default OpenShift components.
+7. Refresh the cluster master to set up the default {{site.data.keyword.openshiftshort}} components.
 After you refresh the cluster, wait a few minutes to allow the operation to complete.
     ```
     ibmcloud oc cluster master refresh -c <cluster_name_or_ID>
     ```
     {: pre}
-7. Try to use the OpenShift component again.
-If the error still exists, see [Feedback, questions, and support](/docs/openshift?topic=openshift-get-help).
+7. Try to use the {{site.data.keyword.openshiftshort}} component again.
+If the error still exists, see [Feedback, questions, and support](/docs/containers?topic=containers-get-help).

 <br />